jfcloutier/karma_system/design_notes/cognition_actors.md

 1. Receive a "start stage" message from itself with an updated state
 2. Merge the current state with the updated state
-3. Start a timeboxed, async task for this stage with the new state
+3. Start a timeboxed, asynchronous task for this stage with the new state
 4. The task may emit events and messages to other CAs
 5. On ending the task (b/c its done or time has expired), send the next stage message to self with the modified state